 Several studies on normal mothers indicate that antenatal anxiety and depression are associated with poor self-care and poor obstetric outcomes [26] as well as with suboptimal infant outcomes [27].
 Some risk factors for antenatal depression [28] are also factors in the occurrence of parenting difficulties [29].
 Marital conflict may also partly mediate the relationship between postnatal depression in both parent and child outcomes [30].
 Based on these factors, first-time mothers and their partners were assessed by means of several psychological scales, in order to discover various aspects of mental ill-being and the significance to them of prior IAs.

 The questionnaires used in the study included the internationally validated Beck’s Depression Inventory (BDI-II) [31], the Edinburgh Postnatal Depression Scale (EPDS) [32], the McMaster Family Assessment Device (FAD) [33], the Revised Pregnancy Related Anxiety Questionnaire (PRAQ-R) [34], the Revised Dyadic Adjustment Scale (RDAS) [35], the Social Phobia Inventory (SPIN) [36] and the Revised UCLA Loneliness Scale (UCLA) [37], all in Finnish or Swedish versions.
-Furthermore, parents were asked to mark, on a VAS scale from 0 to 10, how they experienced their level of happiness and their anxiety and depression, if any, at the time.
+Furthermore, parents were asked to mark, on a VAS (visual analogue scale) from 0 to 10, how they experienced their level of happiness and their anxiety and depression, if any, at the time.

 Anxiety